HomeCommunicationtruecaller

 Caller ID and spam blocking, the part that earns its keep

 The headline feature is real-time caller identification.
-When an unknown number rings, Truecaller checks it against a huge community-built database and shows a name, and often a business label, before you pick up.
+When an unknown number rings, Truecaller checks it against a large community-built database and shows a name, and often a business label, before you pick up.
 During a week of normal calls we found it correctly named most local businesses, a couple of delivery drivers, and every robocall that had already been reported by other users.
+It is not perfect; a brand new spam number that nobody has flagged yet will still slip through as unknown, because the system only knows what its users have told it.
+Once a handful of people report that number, though, the next person it dials usually sees a warning.

 Features beyond the basics worth a look

 Truecaller has grown well past simple caller ID.
 The search bar lets you type any number and look up who it belongs to, which is handy when a missed call leaves no voicemail.
-There is a built-in recording option on supported devices, a call reason feature that shows why someone is ringing if they added a note, and presence indicators that tell you when a contact is available.
+There is a call reason feature that shows why someone is ringing if they added a note, and presence indicators that tell you when a contact is active in the app.
+None of these are reasons on their own to install it, but they round out the experience once it is already catching your spam.

 Permissions and downsides we will not gloss over

 Here is the honest trade-off.
 Truecaller works so well partly because its database is fed by the contacts and call patterns of its users, which can include you.
-That community model is powerful, but it means your number and the way you are saved in other people's phones may end up in the system.
-If that bothers you, Truecaller does offer an unlisting option on its website that removes your number from search, and we think privacy-minded users should bookmark it.
+That community model is the engine behind the whole thing, but it means your number and the way you are saved in other people's phones may end up in the system even if you never installed the app yourself.
+If a friend with Truecaller has you saved as "Sam plumber," that label can surface for other people who look you up.
+If that bothers you, Truecaller offers an unlisting option on its website that removes your number from search, and we think privacy-minded users should bookmark it.
+Unlisting does not require you to be a user, so you can opt out whether or not the app is on your phone.

 Alternatives and where Truecaller fits

 Where does Truecaller land?
-If you get a high volume of unknown calls and you want the best chance of identifying them, its database is hard to beat and the free tier covers the essentials.
-If you would rather keep your data footprint small and you only get the occasional spam call, a lighter built-in option may serve you just as well.
-For most people who came here because their phone will not stop buzzing, Truecaller is a sensible first install, as long as you set it up with your eyes open.
+If you get a high volume of unknown calls and you want the best chance of identifying them, its database is hard to match and the free tier covers the parts that matter.
+If you would rather keep your data footprint small and you only get the occasional spam call, the built-in Phone app may serve you just as well with less to set up and less to give away.
+For most people who came here because their phone will not stop buzzing, Truecaller is a sensible first install, as long as you set it up with your eyes open and revisit those permissions once the novelty wears off.

 Frequently asked questions